-The orthodox position on SARS-CoV-2 transmission, taken by infectious disease researchers (mostly doctors working in hospital environments and schooled in the traditions and values of evidence-based medicine), can be summarised as follows.
+In this section we present the findings of a textual analysis of publications and statements from scientists relating to SARS-CoV-2 transmission.
+In sum, despite an appearance of a shared doxa, the scientific field contains deep divisions with distinct orthodox and heterodox positions.
+The orthodox position, taken by infectious disease researchers (mostly doctors working in hospital environments and schooled in the traditions and values of evidence-based medicine), can be summarised as follows.
 First, viral particles in exhaled air can be divided more or less straightforwardly into droplets (five microns or larger in diameter) or aerosols (below five microns); the former transmit the disease within two metres while the latter would account for any transmission (if it occurred) beyond two metres.
 Second, whilst the virus is clearly present in short-range respiratory droplets, lack of consistent identification of SARS-CoV-2 in air samples means there is no good evidence for the airborne theory of transmission.
 Third, the randomised controlled trial occupies a special position in the 'evidence hierarchy'; other study designs, especially case studies, laboratory studies, and animal studies are considered inherently lower quality.
 Fourth, the technique of systematic review, in which a highly structured, methods-focused and somewhat technocratic approach is taken to searching, data extraction and data synthesis, is the best way to combine and summarise studies.
 Fifth, policies should be based on the findings of 'high-quality' research (i.e., systematic reviews, with an emphasis on methodologically 'robust' designs, especially randomised controlled trials) which directly addresses the policy question, not on theoretical speculation, 'low-quality' studies, or indirect evidence.
 Finally, systematic reviews of randomised controlled trials have demonstrated the benefits of handwashing, surface cleansing, and (in some circumstances) masking of healthcare staff and sick patients but not of masking asymptomatic members of the public, opening windows, or other kinds of ventilation, in respiratory disease prevention.
 In sum, this position upholds the droplet theory of SARS-CoV-2 transmission and supports prevention measures focused on handwashing, physical distancing (with two metres seen as a key cut-off level) and selective masking.
 It does not exclude the possibility of airborne transmission, but considers that further 'high-quality' studies are needed to strengthen the evidence base for policymaking6.
 The orthodox position says little about the precautionary principle and does not actively embrace it.